Skip to main content

 Use TODOs, comments, or issue trackers to record what was done and why.
 Don’t let debt hide.

-Measuring the Impact of Technical Debt
+Measuring the Impact of The Technical Debt

 Development Velocity